osherjacobs/LabWork_Findings/nxc-wmiexec-keepass-detection.md

 ### Layer 1 — `--no-output` bypasses Defender's nxc signature

-By default nxc wmiexec executes commands as:
+nxc uses SMB as the transport protocol and wmiexec as the execution method.
+By default, wmiexec executes commands as:

 ```
 cmd.exe /Q /c [command] 1> C:\windows\temp\[guid].txt 2>&1